telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 Alternatively, you can directly sign in with an existing Google account.

-1. Launch Fiddler Everywhere application.
+1. Launch the Fiddler Everywhere client.

 2. Click on **Sign in with Google** button.